PatrickAmbrosso/Odysseus-Ambrosia/content/Expeditions/Science-and-Engineering/Software-Development/Git-VCS/index.md

 ```

+> [!NOTE] Stash and Pop from Different Branches
+>
-**Note** - It is possible to save a stash in one branch and then `git stash apply` or `git stash pop`  them in another branch.
+> It is possible to save a stash in one branch and then `git stash apply` or `git stash pop`  them in another branch.
 This is done by making changes in a branch, stashing them, switching to another branch with `git switch <branch>`, then running `git stash apply` or `git stash pop` .

 ### Checking out an old commit
 To checkout the state of the repository at a specific commit's point in time, the `git checkout` command can be used along with the commit identifier such as the commit hash.